askusay/CHARMM-GUI_GROMOS_conversion/README.md

 ```
 gmx editconf -f NCT_comb_conv.pdb -o NCT_comb_box.pdb -box 11.1522525 11.1522525 15.2889 -angles 90 90 60 -bt triclinic
 ```
+**IMPORTANT:** if the charge is not zero, run [`genion`](https://manual.gromacs.org/documentation/5.1/onlinehelp/gmx-genion.html) or remove the appropriate number of ions for neutrality

 ### Notes on creating templates:
 Each line in the `conversions` is formatted as `[source_numbering, source, template]`